Aldaviva/UnionTypes/Readme.md

 ### Reading

 For each of the union's constituent types, you can test if the value of an instance of the union type is of that constituent type with the `HasValue1` and other properties, or `ValueIndex`.
 You can get the strongly-typed value with the related `Value1` and other properties.
+Alternatively, you can use `Switch` methods for more type safety.

+#### `HasValueN`
 ```cs
 if (path[0].HasValue1) {
     string message = $"First item is the string {path[0].Value1}"; // "First item is xConfiguration"